openjdk/guide/src/guide/jbs-jdk-bug-system.md

 * a [Bug]{.jbs} or [Enhancement]{.jbs-field} should only be used if the work is expected to result in a change in a code repository.
 A [Bug]{.jbs-field} or [Enhancement]{.jbs-field} with resolution Fixed is required to have a corresponding changeset in one of the OpenJDK repositories.

 <br>
-A few things to keep in mind when filing an issue to report a problem:
+A few things to keep in mind when filing an issue:

-* Before filing, verify that there isn't an issue already filed.
+* Before filing, verify that there isn't an open issue already filed,
     * Search [JBS](https://bugs.openjdk.org/) for things like the name of the failing test, assert messages, the name of the source code file where a crash occurred etc.
+    * if you find a similar issue that was closed as "not reproducible" then it may be appropriate to re-open that one - if you don't have direct access to JBS you can file a bug at [bugs.java.com](https://java.bugs.com) requesting that it be reopened.
 * Make a reasonable attempt to narrow down which build or release the failure first appeared in.
 * Add relevant [Labels]{.jbs-field} like [[intermittent]{.jbs-label}](#intermittent), [[regression]{.jbs-label}](#regression), [[noreg-self]{.jbs-label}](#noreg-self), [[tier1]{.jbs-label}](#tier) etc.
     * For more information see the [JBS Label Dictionary](#jbs-label-dictionary)